Stereographic Multiple-Try Metropolis: Large Regime

 \section{Large $N$ Regime}

 Exploring the behavior of SMTM in the regime of large $N$ is of both theoretical and practical interest.
-In particular, large $N$ offers potential for parallel implementation, making it attractive for modern computational architectures.
-In this section, we demonstrate that uniform ergodicity is retained even as $N\to\infty$ in \cref{thm: ideal uniform ergodic}, ensuring robust long-term convergence.
-Moreover, under the optimal scaling framework, we show in \cref{prop:accept rate converge} that in the limit $N\to\infty$, the locally-balanced case dominates the globally-balanced case in terms of acceptance rate, which may hint at a connection to gradient-based algorithms.
-Finally, in \cref{sec:pathological} we prove that SMTM avoids some of the well-known pitfalls of classical MTM, such as pathological behavior and poor spectral gap.
+For example, \cite{Gagnon2023} compare the performance of MTM under different weight functions and address its pathological behavior in the large $N$ regime.
+In this section, we perform a similar study.
+First, when $N\to\infty$, the limiting acceptance rates of SMTM for both globally-balanced and locally-balanced cases are established in \cref{prop:accept rate converge}.
+We find that, for large enough $N$, using the same step size, the acceptance rate of SMTM in the locally-balanced case is strictly higher than that in the globally-balanced case.
+Moreover, in \cref{sec:pathological} we prove that SMTM avoids some of the pitfalls of Euclidean MTM, such as pathological behavior in the transient phase discovered by \citet{Gagnon2023}.
+We also discuss some open problems, such as the spectral gap of multiple-proposal algorithms studied by \citet{pozza2024fundamental}.